DonaldWhyte/intro-to-deeplearning/contents.md

 combine many perceptrons together.

 [NEXT]
-How do we find `w` and `b`?
+How do we **learn** `w` and `b`?

 [NEXT]
 ### Perceptron Learning Algorithm

-Takes training dataset (known input/output pairs)

 Algorithm which learns correct weights and bias

+Use training dataset to incrementally train perceptron

-Guaranteed to create line that splits classes
+Guaranteed to create line that divides output classes

 (if data is linearly separable)<!-- .element class="small" -->

 _note_
-Details of the algorithm are not covered here for brevity
+Details of the algorithm are not covered here for brevity.

+Training dataset, which is a collection of known input/output pairs (typically produced by humans manually labelling input).

 [NEXT]
 <!-- .slide: data-background-color="white" data-transition="none" -->